likhith562/SmartForge-Agentic-Vehicle-Damage-Intelligence-Platform/README.md

 > Port `7861` · Audience: Insurance adjuster / compliance auditor
 > Role: **AUDITOR** — no `vehicle_id` filter applied → full case visibility

+**Persistent AI Sidebar** — a collapsible Groq-powered chat panel is always visible on the right-hand side of every tab.
+Auditors can ask questions about any open case, query fraud patterns, or get plain-English explanations of pipeline decisions without leaving the current tab or interrupting their workflow.
+The sidebar maintains its own conversation history for the session and has access to the full case context of whichever record is currently loaded.

 ```
 Tab 1 — 🗂️ Case Explorer